testing-library/react-testing-library/README.md

 If you are interested in testing a custom hook, check out [React Hooks Testing Library][react-hooks-testing-library].

-> NOTE it is not recommended to test single-use custom hooks in isolation from
+> NOTE: it is not recommended to test single-use custom hooks in isolation from
 > the components where it's being used.
 It's better to test the component that's
 > using the hook rather than the hook itself.
 The `React Hooks Testing Library`
 > is intended to be used for reusable hooks/libraries.